 \n stuff.
 Get one with a clip-on day pack to make life easy.
 60

 \n liters is enough for traveling light.
-Read more about travel packs and
+Read more about

 \n backpacks<\/a>. <\/p>\n